-Ever since I started wearing a continuous glucose monitor, I’ve learned what does—and doesn’t—send my blood sugar on a 24-hour rollercoaster.
+Ever since I started wearing a continuous glucose monitor, I’ve learned what does—and doesn’t—send my blood sugar on a rollercoaster.
 Most findings?
 Not terribly surprising.
 For example, eating a protein and fat-forward breakfast keeps my blood sugar more stable throughout the day.
-Also, moderate exercise improves daily blood sugar stability.
-On the flip side, I’ve been surprised by other data.
+Also, moderate exercise is a game-changer.
 Ultimately, the goal is to keep blood sugar as stable as possible.
-Doing so improves sleep, balances hormones, minimizes the risk of long-term illnesses, and much more.
+Doing so improves sleep, balances hormones, minimizes the risk of long-term illnesses, and much more!
 All of that said, you might be wondering how to keep your blood sugar stable.
 Specifically, how to lower blood sugar after eating.
-The secret lies in a post-meal walk.
+Grab your sneakers—the secret lies in a post-meal walk.

 what is blood sugar?

 Without knowing exactly what it means, you’ve probably heard of the term.
-Balancing blood sugar is key.
 As mentioned, it plays a role in energy, feelings, cognitive function, and more.
 In fact, you may already be familiar with spikes and dips in blood sugar.
 Hello, hanger!
 That said, few recognize its affects on a daily basis.
-High level, blood sugar is the amount of sugar (or glucose) in your blood at any given time.
-It’s the body’s main source of energy.
-Sugar is produced when we break down any form of carbohydrate.
+For context, blood sugar is the amount of sugar (or glucose) in your blood at any given time.
+It’s the body’s main source of energy, produced when we break down any form of carbohydrate.
 Be it fruit, a slice of cake, or piece of toast, that carb is absorbed into our bloodstream.
 Immediately or eventually, carbohydrates are used as a source of energy.

 Blood sugar flow